On this page

 Rapid antigen testing

 Rapid antigen testing surveillance for all preschool and early childhood education and care staff is strongly recommended, however it is opt in.
 If they do opt in, surveillance testing must be done every Monday, Wednesday and Friday.
 A positive result must be reported to SA Health (within 24 hours) via their website and to the site leader.

-If you've been recommended to undertake PCR testing or if your service, group or room has been temporarily closed as a circuit breaker in the last 7 days, SA Health's advice for staff and students is to do the following for 7 days:
+If you've been recommended to undertake RAT testing or if your service, group or room has been temporarily closed as a circuit breaker in the past week, SA Health's advice for staff and students is to do the following for 7 days: